JMast3rs/foundryvtt_docker_stack/README.md

 - `data/traefik/traefik_dynamic.toml`
 	- In this file you will need to replace the line with `deployment.domain.com` with your domain.

+- `data/traefik/traefik.toml`
+	- In this file you will need to replace with `email@domain.com` with your email.
+This is just used for LetsEncrypt.

 Next you can will need to upload your foundry `foundryvtt-0.x.x.zip` to the `foundry_download` folder.

 ### Installing Docker, Docker-Compose and setting up Traefik!